trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 <figcaption>

 _Giraffe shipment for the zoo, 1928.
-(AZGB, photo Wolter.
+(AZGB, image: Wolter.
 All rights reserved.)_

 </figcaption>